suno-ai/bark/README.md

 Bark is licensed under the MIT License.

-Please contact us at `bark@suno.ai` to request access to a larger version of the model.
+Please contact us at 📧 [bark@suno.ai](mailto:bark@suno.ai) to request access to a larger version of the model.

 ## 📱 Community